 Qualifying for Medicaid to Pay for Long-Term Care

 Long-term care, be it in nursing home, assisted living facility or continuing care facility, is expensive.
-The average annual rate for a private nursing home room is about $90,520 (according to the 2012 MetLife survey of long-term care costs).
+The average annual rate for a private nursing home room is about $91,250 (according to the Genworth 2015 Cost of Care Survey).

 Many family caregivers and their elderly parents think these costs will be taken care of by Medicaid, the joint federal and state program for impoverished people.
 In fact, regarding Medicaid and long-term care, the public assistance program does pay for the largest share of long-term care services, but only if you meet financial and functional criteria.
 And it varies considerably from one state to another.